Problem: The students at Central Elementary School had

 Mrs. Leath’s class 318 cans

 Estimate the number of cans the students brought in.
-Explain how you found
+Explain

 your estimate.
 About how many bags were filled with cans?